 At City Vision University, we believe there is nothing like firsthand knowledge.
 All of our courses in the social services combine distance learning with an on-site training component.
 Our Internet-based courses provide a unique distance learning experience that, in many classes, incorporates the actual operations of a nonprofit organization or agency as both "laboratory" and “classroom."
 Regular interaction with faculty members and other students is an important element of our instructional method.

 Our three credit courses are conducted in an accelerated semester format, covering sixteen weeks of material in just eight weeks.
 Students should expect to spend 10-15 hours per week in learning activities related to each course.

 The courses are asynchronous, which means that students can log into the online classroom at times that are most convenient to them.
 Every Monday morning a course is in session, new learning projects are presented to the student which are to be completed by the following Monday.
 These assignments and examinations are submitted via the Moodle course management system.

-Students need access to a ministry or outreach of some kind.
-Much of the course work involves students in directed observation, analysis, data gathering, and evaluation of the various operations of a nonprofit organization.
-Counseling and other practical courses also require participation in various activities that coincide with the subjects covered in the courses.
+Students taking social services courses need access to a nonprofit organization of some kind.
+Much of the course work will involve directed observation, analysis, data gathering, and evaluation of its operations.
+Counseling, addiction recovery, and chaplaincy courses may also require personal interaction with an organization's clients.